 The team’s mapping exercise identified major programs of study in the field of Art For Social Change in Canada.
 (For more information, see State of the ART: A Report on Social Change in Canada, April 2016).
-ASC!
-Collaborator ArtBridges’ website provides listings of long and short term training opportunities for ASC practitioners.
+Our website Directory contains a listing of Training and Education opportunities across Canada.
+Our ASC!
+Collaborator ArtBridges’ website also provides listings.

 A sustained case study and a community of practice allowed the team to focus on how arts for social change could be fostered in a small city, where few resources existed to support this work.
 The case study explored the teaching of dance and theatre in/as disability advocacy in community-based workshops and in a sustained community-university partnership.
 Community Partners included Southern Alberta Individualized Planning Association, Inclusion Lethbridge and South Region Self Advocates Network.
 The community of practice sought to connect potential and existing facilitators and teachers with ASC resources and with each other.